Guides

 Quick Answer

 A good Romestead settlement is not the biggest town you can place on day one.
 It is the town that keeps work short, food steady, resources close, and night danger under control.
-Public material describes blacksmiths, leatherworkers, farmsteads, roads, citizens, gods, defenses, and physical resource hauling, so layout will matter from the first save.
+The planner above turns that into a build decision: fix storage, protect food, secure night routes, name co-op zones, hold rare god choices, or add the next artisan building.

 Start from the Romestead guide hub if you want the full set of launch guides.

-Last checked: May 22, 2026.
-This guide uses official public system descriptions.
-Exact building footprints, citizen rules, costs, production rates, and upgrade chains need the live Early Access build.
+Last checked: May 26, 2026.
+This guide uses official Early Access system descriptions and live Steam status.
+Exact building footprints, citizen rules, costs, production rates, and upgrade chains should still be checked in the current build before spending rare goods.

 Quick Answer